random82/blog/_posts/2016-04-26-do-we-really-need-it.md

 happy faces

 Awesome!
 Right?
 Well, it depends.
-The question worth asking is: *is that improvement really necessary right now?*
+The question worth asking is: *do we really need that improvement right now?*

 Example: